Is Tirzepatide safe for weight loss? Here’s what we know.

 Medical weight loss medications like Tirzepatide and Semaglutide get (justified) buzz for reasons we understand.

-• Insurance plans don’t cover them.
+- Insurance plans don’t cover them for many patients.
 Many insurers only cover them for those with specific weight-related conditions.
 While coverage may expand with time, many patients currently don’t have access.

-• Not all compounded meds are equal.
+- Not all compounded meds are equal.
 Since the FDA doesn’t review and approve compounded Tirzepatide and Semaglutide, their quality and effectiveness can vary from one pharmacy to another.
+(That’s why it’s vital to work with a licensed provider on your medical weight loss care!)

 Dr. B considered these points when creating Shed It.
 That’s why our holistic approach combines effective medication and science-backed fitness and nutrition support.